-Silt Fence Installation for Erosion and Sediment Control The Engineering Inspections Program is manned by a Lead Engineering Inspector who supervises a team of five Public Works Inspectors.
-Inspectors are responsible for the following activities:
+The Engineering Inspections Program is manned by a Lead Engineering Inspector who supervises a team of Public Works Inspectors who are responsible for the following activities:

 Pursuant to the December 28, 2015 Memorandum of Delegation, responsibility for compliance with the county's Land Development Code (LDC) Section 902.1 is delegated to the Public Works Director.
 This delegation is functionally implemented in the Stormwater Management Division.
 After the county issues a site development permit, two Public Works Inspectors in the Division perform erosion and sediment control inspections of qualifying sites.
 This activity is performed to assure compliance with Section 902.1.D of the LDC regarding stormwater discharges from commercial activities, industrial activities and construction activities.

-For enforcement, there are two dedicated Public Works Inspectors that are responsible for the Enforcement Program.
+Public Works Inspectors are responsible for the Enforcement Program.
 This program involves investigating and documenting violations of stormwater related and non-stormwater related county ordinances.
 These inspectors work with the county Attorney's Office regarding non-compliance cases.